mihaigalos/git-change-operator/docs/examples/basic-gitcommit.md

 ## Prerequisites

-- Git Change Operator installed in your cluster
+- Git Change Operator installed in the cluster
 - A Git repository with write access
 - Kubernetes Secret with Git credentials